Ideal Guitar Practice Routine to Avoid the Rut

 The majority of guitar instructors divide the learning process into three parts: finger exercises, technical work/theory, and performance.

-Let’s break these down to evaluate what an ideal guitar practice routine might look like for you.
+So, what might an ideal guitar practice routine look like for you based on these three parts?

 There's no arguing with biology.